-Units in the Carbon Fund (referred to as the Fund), which are quoted on the NZX Main Board, are offered under this Product Disclosure Statement (PDS).
+Units in the Carbon Fund (referred to as the Fund), which are quoted on the NZX Main Board under the ticker 'CO2', are offered under this Product Disclosure Statement (PDS).

 Set out in the table below is a summary of the Fund.
 More information about the Fund's investment target and strategy is provided at Section 3, 'Description of your investment option'.